amoach/Ghana-based-experiences/README.md

 * The Homepage has button features which enables you to navigate four different pages, along with the navbar at top left side:

     1. First image is of Cape coast beach with buttons to take you to the the about and contact pages.
-Image was taken from [here.] (https://unsplash.com/photos/OOOLSgre3RE?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
+Image was taken from here: (https://unsplash.com/photos/OOOLSgre3RE?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
     2. The second image is one of Afronation festival with a button at the center which will take you to the festivals page.
-Image was taken from [here.] (https://unsplash.com/photos/cUUvJlhiceU?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
+Image was taken from here: (https://unsplash.com/photos/cUUvJlhiceU?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
     3. The third image is of Elmina castle door with a centered button that takes you to the Elmina page.
-Image was taken from [here.] (https://unsplash.com/photos/EoJ8bZnQOmk?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)
+Image was taken from here: (https://unsplash.com/photos/EoJ8bZnQOmk?utm_source=unsplash&utm_medium=referral&utm_content=creditShareLink)

 #### About us